dobtco/filterer/README.md

 @results = @results.where(admin: true) if params[:admin].present?
 ```

 But you can see how that could get ugly fast.
-Especially when you add in sorting, and pagination.
+Especially when you add in sorting and pagination.

 Another answer could be in your models.
 But passing a bunch of query parameters to a model isn't really a good practice either.